What Are The Most Addicting Prescription Medications?

 What Are The Most Addicting Prescription Medications?: How It Happens

 While learning about which are the most addicting prescription medications, it is important to understand why prescription medications are so addicting in the first place.
-Prescription medications can create false endorphins in the brain, which gives the user a euphoric high.
+Dangerous prescription drugs can create false endorphins in the brain, which gives the user a euphoric high.

 The more an individual takes these medications, the less natural endorphins their body produces naturally.
 This causes the brain to depend on the medication to produce it for the body, causing withdrawal symptoms and drug-seeking behavior when not supplied with it.
 Over time, this dependence causes tolerance, which quickly leads to needing to take more and more to experience the euphoric high.
 Eventually, this can lead to a deadly overdose.

 The most addictive anxiety medications are a class of drugs called Benzodiazepines.
 These drugs can help people with anxiety and panic disorders live a normal life by easing their symptoms.
 It helps to calm the brain’s overactivity that is experienced with anxiety and panic conditions.
 However, they are also highly addictive.

 Addicting prescription medications for the treatment of anxiety and panic disorders include: